Introduction

 Hemp seed contains around 30% oil – and this oil has been utilized for hundreds of years as a fuel for lamps.
 Hempseed oil also can be transformed into biodiesel suitable to be used in vehicles through a process called transesterification.

-It’s been calculated that hemp can produce quite 800 liters of biodiesel per hectare per annum – a greater yield than crops like soybean, sunflower, peanut, or rapeseed.
-Added thereto is that the potential to also produce methanol, ethanol, biogas, and solid fuels from the remainder of the plant.
+It’s been calculated that hemp can produce quite 800 liters of biodiesel per hectare per annum—a greater yield than crops like soybean, sunflower, peanut, or rapeseed.
+Added thereto is the potential to also produce methanol, ethanol, biogas, and solid fuels from the remainder of the plant.

 Hemp Ethanol and Methanol

-Unlike in biodiesel applications, the entire hemp plant is often utilized in ethanol or methanol production. like biodiesel, ethanol and methanol are often used as a fuel for vehicles.
+Unlike in biodiesel applications, the entire hemp plant is often utilized in ethanol or methanol production. like biodiesel, ethanol and methanol are often used as fuels for vehicles.
 When derived from industrial hemp Fuels, these alcohols are sometimes mentioned as hempanol.

 Ethanol is formed from the sugars and starches of plants.
 To make ethanol from hemp, it requires a process called cellulolysis that consists of a variety of stages.

-The other alcohol, methanol, is produced from woody/pulp matter of plants – it’s also referred to as methanol.
+The other alcohol, methanol, is produced from the woody/pulp matter of plants; it’s also referred to as methanol.
 Creating methanol from hemp is often achieved through dry distillation.
-This might include pyrolysis, the thermochemical decomposition of organic material within the absence of oxygen in order that the fabric doesn’t erupt.
-The heating of the fabric produces gases which will be condensed into methanol.
+This might include pyrolysis, the thermochemical decomposition of organic material in the absence of oxygen so that the fabric doesn’t erupt.
+The heating of the fabric produces gases, which will be condensed into methanol.
 The by-product of dry distillation, charcoal, is often used as a solid fuel.

 Hemp as a Solid Fuel